 He signed for Chelsea in 1996 as the Premier League welcomed several exciting imports and his supreme technical ability would soon become the thing of legend.

-So good was the former Italy international at taking free-kicks that opposition managers often sent their teams out with instructions not to concede fould around the edge of their own box, as with Zola’s dead-ball ability it was akin to giving away a penalty.
+So good was the former Italy international at taking free-kicks that opposition managers often sent their teams out with strict instructions not to concede cheap fouls around the edge of their own box, as with Zola’s dead-ball ability it was akin to giving away a penalty.

 Thierry Henry – 12 goals

-He was the main man in the great Arsenal teams of the early noughties, the former France international’s pace, skill and lethal finishing ability making him almost impossible to play against in his prime.
+Henry was the main man in the iconic Arsenal teams of the early noughties, the former France international’s pace, skill and lethal finishing ability making him almost impossible to play against in his prime.

-In all honesty, he wasn’t even really renowned for his ability to strike a dead ball, but he still managed to score the second most amount of free-kicks ever in Premier League history.
+In all honesty, free-kick taking was just a small factor in the all-round brilliance of a Premier League great, but he still managed to score the joint-second most amount of free-kicks ever in Premier League history.